cllns/npm2gem/README.md

 ## Development

+Bug reports,
+feature requests,
+support queries,
-Bug reports, support requests and pull requests are welcome on GitHub at https://github.com/cllns/npm2gem.
+and pull requests are welcome on GitHub at https://github.com/cllns/npm2gem.
 This project is intended to be a safe, welcoming space for collaboration,